dsccommunity/xDhcpServer/README.md

  * **VendorClass**: Vendor class.
 Use an empty string for default vendor class.
  * **AddressFamily**:  Sets the address family for the option definition.
 Currently only IPv4 is supported. { IPv4 }
  * **Ensure**: Whether option should be set or removed. { *Present* | Absent }

 ## Versions

 ### Unreleased

+* Update appveyor.yml to use the default template.
+* Added default template files .codecov.yml, .gitattributes, and .gitignore, and .vscode folder.

 ### 2.0.0.0
 * BREAKING CHANGE: Switch to ScopeId as a key property for xDhcpServerScope ([issue #43](https://github.com/PowerShell/xDhcpServer/issues/48).
 [Bartek Bielawski (@bielawb)](https://github.com/bielawb)